ChandrahasV/GM_ID-Graph-Plotter/README.md

 # Gm/Id Plotting Tool

 ## Overview
-This project aims to make the **gm/id methodology** more accessible by translating the `lookup` and `lookupvgs` MATLAB functions from Paul Jespers and Boris Murmann *Systematic Design of Analog CMOS Circuits* into Python and by developing a gui for making it simpler to plot graphs required for this methodology.
+This project is based on the lookup.m and lookupVGS.m functions originally developed by Paul Jespers and Boris Murmann in their book Systematic Design of Analog CMOS Circuits.
+These MATLAB functions were used to analyze and extract parameters from transistor simulation data.

+In this project, these functions are translated into Python to make them easier to use and more widely accessible.
+A simple GUI has also been created using PyQt5 and the lookup.py to help plot transistor characteristic graphs quickly, removing the need to write MATLAB scripts for each case.

 ## Lookup and LookupVGS functions in python
 ### 1. Lookup Function